dylanw422/skiptracer/README.md

 - Make sure you have a stable internet connection while running the code as it requires accessing a website.
 - You can adjust the browser settings (headless, slowMo) in the code as per your requirements.
+- If the browser is not capturing the numbers, considering increasing the `slowMo` value in the code.